cici-xingyu-zheng/swdb_2024_strategy/README.md

     1. plot the index by animal, to see if the same trend still holds, and color them by session;
     2. plot the number of sessions each of the 27 animals.

+### 09/04/24

+My current hypothesis becomes: before, it was that smart mouse go through sessions faster; that there is a negative correlation between index and sesion number, but later, it is the exact opposite!

 ***

 ### General qestions: